-Like the bank account and the pin number, it is not possible to know a person’s pin number simply because you know their account number.
+Like the bank account and the pin number, it is not possible to know a private key simply because you know their public key.

 For one user to send BTC to another user, they need to be aware of the other user’s address.
 This address is generated from the public key.
-It is a shorter representation of the public key.
+It’s a shorter representation of the public key.

 Public and private keys are generated and stored by the blockchain wallet.
 When you send BTC from your wallet, it is signed automatically with your private key in such a way that your private key is not revealed.
 This is known as your digital signature.

-In summary, a public key is an encryption key while a private key is a decryption key.
+In a nutshell, a public key is an encryption key while a private key is a decryption key.